EmoPhrog/PSCProject/README.md

    git clone https://github.com/yourusername/car-rental-website.git
    cd car-rental-website
 2. **Move to a local PHP server**
-    If you’re using XAMPP, place the files inside htdocs Start Apache server in XAMPP
+    Place the files inside htdocs
+    Start Apache server and MySQL in XAMPP
 3. **Access the website**
     Open your browser and go to:
     /localhost/car_rental